bryanpeabody/connorcolemysteries/content/english/blog/murder-in-magic-city-is-now-available.md

 draft: false
 ---

-After 9 months of research, planning and writing, I'm very happy to announce that "Murder in Magic City" is now available!
+I'm very happy to announce that after 9 months of research, planning and writing, my debut novel, "Murder in Magic City", is now available!

 Get your copy today on [Amazon](https://www.amazon.com/dp/B07D66BQXR)!